10 Strategies to Follow While Negotiating Contracts with Vendors

 2. Know What Clauses To Negotiate

-Before negotiating with vendors, you must understand the key contract clauses you should focus on.
+Learning how to negotiate a contract starts with identifying the clauses that impact cost, flexibility, and risk.
+Before negotiating contracts with vendors, you must understand the key contract clauses you should focus on.
 These include:

 Agreement scope: Ensure the agreement clearly defines the services' boundaries and the specific features and functionalities covered.